gayeongpark/gayeongpark.github.io/_posts/2024-08-30-NETWORK-COMPONENTS.md

 **Infrastructure Mode** : Most common type of wireless network.
 It **uses a wireless access point** as a centralized point.

 **Ad Hoc Mode** : Known as Ad Hoc.
 It is **decentralized** wireless network which creates Peer-to-Peer connections and **does not require a router or access point**.
 This can allow people to jump in and out of the network as much as they want.
+It refers to temporary connections.

 **Wireless Mesh Topology** : Is an interconnection of different types of nodes, devices, and radios to create this mesh topology.
 Bluetooth, cellular, wi-fi, satellite, microwave, and all of them can combine into this single wireless network.
 So that we can expand the network access.
 This provides us redundant and reliable connections.